Trump Administration May Expand and Expedite DHS Deportation Powers

 The Trump administration is reportedly considering a significant expansion of the Department of Homeland Security’s ability to expedite the deportation of undocumented immigrants.
 According to the Washington Post, the potential new guidelines would allow the DHS to bypass the immigration courts and deport undocumented immigrants found anywhere in the country who cannot prove that they have been in the U.S. for more than 90 continuous days.
 The current policy only allows the DHS to bypass the courts when an undocumented immigrant is found within 100 miles of the U.S. border and has been in the country for less than two weeks.
 The policy change, which is still being debated within the administration, would not require congressional approval.

 The 13-page memo outlining the new policy frames the change as necessary to alleviate “historic backlogs” in the country’s immigration courts, as well as to discourage newly arrived undocumented immigrants from trying to travel deeper into the country to get around the current policy.
 The new plan is also, of course, consistent with the Trump administration’s ongoing efforts to aggressively speed up and expand the government’s capacity to target, locate, and remove undocumented immigrants.
 Already, the administration has overseen a large increase in the arrest of immigrants, including those without criminal records, who the DHS is newly targeting under Trump.
 Some 780,000 beneficiaries of the Obama administration’s DACA policy, which sought to protect immigrants whose parents brought them into the country illegally when they were children, may soon be at risk of being deported as well.
-And it was also reported this week that the White House may also be looking to scale back legal immigration too.
+It was also reported this week that the White House may even be looking to scale back legal immigration too.

 An administration official told the Post that, as with much the White House has already done or suggested doing with regards to immigration policy, they think the new deportation guidelines would help deter immigrants from trying to enter the U.S. or overstaying their visas in the first place.
 Indeed, there is already evidence that fears over stricter immigration enforcement have led to a significant drop in the number of immigrants entering the U.S. via the southern border, though the new DHS memo misleadingly cites older statistics to exaggerate the threat.